itaywe1998/EcoEvolution/Code_Diary.md

 Now for the most intriguing part.
 It seems the sweet spot for now is [Cmax,Cmin]=[30,20], For 20,10 the short time survived, and for [50,40] both failed and, more importantly , long time lost its advantage, and both demised at exact same time after CC start (same t).

 Fairly interesting.
 The safe bet now for case manufacturing is just go with the said configuration and alter only the seed.
-I guesss it is quite boring but it will potentially give several periodically succesful cases.
-Problem is the periodicity does not show with this population explosion, so I think retrieving the past dual configuration is prefered, and go changing seeds from there.
+I guess it is quite boring but it will potentially give several periodically successful cases.
+Problem is the periodicity does not show with this population explosion, so I think retrieving the past dual configuration is preferred, and go changing seeds from there.

 Would like to add an aid - if lsode returns -1, the program entirely is not valid, and exec must stop (something like exit() in C)